When and Why Does Multi-Agent Debate Fail and Does It Really Underperform?: Experiments

-\textbf{Evaluation Metrics.} We report the F1 score following the common practice.
-In addition, noticing the nature of the task is the error detection, we additionally report and focus on the F2 score, which is an instantiation of the $F_\beta$ score~\citep{fbeta_score}: $ F_\beta=(1+\beta^2)\cdot\text{precision}\cdot\text{recall}/(\beta^2\cdot \text{precision}+\text{recall}), $ with setting $\beta$ as $2$.
-The F2 score emphasizes the recall rate, i.e., whether all errors in an LLM response can be detected, which is crucial for scalable oversight.
+\textbf{Evaluation.} Following the prior practice, we report F1 score for \real, accuracy for reasoning tasks, attack success rate (ASR) ($\downarrow$) for safety tasks.
+As the nature of \real is the error detection, we additionally report and focus on the F2 score, which is an instantiation of the $F_\beta$ score~\citep{fbeta_score}: $ F_\beta=(1+\beta^2)\cdot\text{precision}\cdot\text{recall}/(\beta^2\cdot \text{precision}+\text{recall}), $ with setting $\beta$ as $2$.
+The F2 score emphasizes the recall rate, i.e., whether all errors in an LLM response can be detected.